Machealb/Lower-precison-solver/README.md

 # Lower_precision_solver
- Codes of lower precison solver for discrete linear ill-posed problems.
+ Codes of lower precision solvers for discrete linear ill-posed problems.

  These files include the LSQR algorithm implemented using double and single precision for solving some test 1 or 2 dimensional problems.